 The ultimate goal of the Program is to:

-- Encourage young people to look to the sciences and technologies for possible career and personal development
+- encourage young people to look to the sciences and technologies for possible career and personal development

-- Provide for the revitalization and growth of Amateur Radio with an infusion of young people
+- provide for the revitalization and growth of Amateur Radio with an infusion of young people

 Getting young people involved with radio will also strengthen the Amateur Radio Service in Canada, where the average of age of Amateurs is increasing.
-In addition, Canada needs young people who are skilled in the areas of communications, science, geography and technology.
+Canada needs young people who are skilled in the areas of communications, science, geography and technology.

-RAC recognizes that the Program can only be effective if it has the support of teachers.
-Thus, the primary focus of the Youth Education Program will be to make it attractive for teachers to incorporate radio into curricular and extra-curricular activities.
-The goal will not be to ask teachers to do something extra, but rather to offer them tools which will help them to do more effectively, through the medium of radio, what they are already doing.
+RAC recognizes that the Program can only be effective if it has the support of Teachers/Leaders.
+Thus, the primary focus of the Youth Education Program will be to make it attractive for Teachers/Leaders to incorporate radio into curricular and extra-curricular activities.
+The goal will not be to ask Teachers and Leaders to do something extra, but rather to offer them tools which will help them to do more effectively, through the medium of radio, what they are already doing.
 Imagine how much more effective a lesson about space would be if it involved actually talking to an astronaut.